google/flutter-desktop-embedding/example/App-Customization.md

 distributed.
 These instructions are intended for experimentation and feedback only.**

-Linux has not yet had any customization support added.
-The fact that these steps are non-trivial is a known issue.

-- **Executable Name**: Change `BINARY_NAME` in `linux/Makefile`.
-  - You will likely want to change `window_properties.title` in `linux/main.cc` to match.
-In the future this will use the application name automatically by default.
+- **Window Settings**: `linux/window_configuration.cc` allows changing the window's initial title and size.
 - **Application Icon**: Prepare image data using the method of your choice (e.g., by loading from a file in a set location; this may require the use of a third-party library depending on the image format) and call `SetIcon` on `flutter_controller.window()`.
 See the `SetIcon` comment in `flutter_window.h` for the required format.
+In the future, this will be made easier to customize.